 They’re sort of like your own personal safety net.

-- Job Loss: Losing your job, and needing money to cover your basic bills
+- Job Loss: Losing your job (how to survive a layoff financially), going on government furlough, and needing money to cover your basic bills

 - Car Accident without Comprehensive Auto Insurance: When you don’t have comprehensive auto insurance, and you suddenly have no more transportation until you get your own car repaired

 - Unexpected Travel Plans for a Funeral: Someone near and dear to you passes away unexpectedly, and you need to get airfare and a hotel to make the funeral

 - Unexpected Medical Emergencies: Such as when I gave birth to our son, he was in the NICU for three days and I had to be readmitted for a total of 10 days (resulting in medical bills more than twice the $5,000 I had set aside into a regular savings account for our planned birth costs – also, here's my article on dispute letters for medical bills)

 - Unexpected Recession: Recessions may be part of the “normal” business cycle, but they certainly don't ever feel normal when they hit (here's my article on how to prepare for the next recession)

 Notice that there are lots of things not on this list (some you may even be thinking should definitely be on this list)?